-Child Care Service
+Child Care Service 385-3979

-The University Child Care Service (2256 University Drive) provides day care from 7:00 a.m. until 5:00 p.m. for two and one-half (21⁄2) through Kindergarten age (5-6) children of full-time BSU students first, then part-time students.
+The BSU Child Care Center (2256 University Drive) provides day care from 7:00 a.m. until 5:00 p.m. for two and one-half (21/2) through kindergarten age (5-6) children of fulltime BSU students first, then parttime students.
 Faculty and staff children plus half-day or drop-in service will be provided on a space available basis.
-The Child Care Service provides an educational development program for the total child financed as a self-supporting project through parent-paid fees, donations, and USDA assistance.
+The child care service provides an educational development program for the total child.
+It is financed as a self-supporting project through parent-paid fees, donations, ASBSU assistance and reimbursements from the Child Care Food Program.
+An expanded program will be provided in the spring of 1982, when the center moves into the new multi-purpose pavilion.

-Executive Task Force on Physically Disabled Students
+Physically Disabled or Handicapped Students